The Stochastic Arrival Problem: Preliminaries

-We note that, just as in the case of simple stochastic games, we could force these games to terminate, i.e., reach either the target $t$ or dead end $d$, by modifying them by applying a small discount, ending the game with a small probability after each step.
+We note that, just as in the case of simple stochastic games, we could force these games to terminate, i.e., reach either the target $d$ or some other dead-end $\overline{d}$, by modifying them by applying a small discount, ending the game with a small probability after each step (e.g. as in \cite[{Lemma~8}]{Con92}).
 However, unlike the situation with simple stochastic games, even applying a very small discount of the form $\frac{1}{2^{\mathit{poly}(n)}}$ can change the value of the game drastically (taking a value close to 1 down to a value close to zero).
-We can however use \Cref{prop:doublexpvalue} to reduce a version of the quantitative $B$-arrival problem with greater than or equals to the strict inequality decision problem:
+While we can construct smaller doubly-exponential probabilities as in \Cref{sa:fig:doub-exp-value-instance}, where we to use this construction for discounting a vertex, allowing the play to continue if it hit the target and stopping early at the other dead-end we have to contend with the switch position.
+After each visit, the nodes $o,v_1,\ldots,v_n$ are set in some switch position, which increases the probability of reaching $\overline{d}$ after the next visit to $o$.
+We can, however, use \Cref{sa:res:instance-with-double-exp-value} to reduce a version of the quantitative $\mathcal{B}$-arrival problem with greater than or equal to the strict inequality decision problem: